 This form of consumption is very used by those who want to quit smoking.

 Smoking CBD Marijuana

-This is the method most loved by plant lovers, smoking is not the best way to take advantage of all the therapeutic power of CBD, but it is very sweet for those who like the aroma and flavor of marijuana.
+This is the method most loved by plant lovers, but only legal in some places, such as the USA.
+Smoking is not the best way to take advantage of all the therapeutic power of CBD, but it is very sweet for those who like the aroma and flavor of marijuana.

 Benefits of using CBD